Lkrule/Web-App/README.md

 # Anomaly Detection WEB Application
 A WEB application that provides a friendly interface to detect anomalies in csv files.</br>
-This website allows the user to upload two .csv files and detect anomalies in different parameters of a flight.
+This website allows the user to upload two .csv files and detect anomalies in different parameters of a flight.</br>
+The server was written in JavaScript(Node.js) and the client was written mainly in TypeScript and a bit of HTML and CSS.

 ## Prerequisites
 * Node.js